About the Department

 Some of our recent research projects include:

-- The ARC-funded New Beats project that explores the mass journalism redundancies undertaken in Australian from 2012 to 2014, and the effects of those redundancies on the media industry.
+- The ARC-funded New Beats project that explores the mass journalism redundancies undertaken in Australian since 2012, and the effects of those redundancies on the media industry.

 - Exploring corporate social responsibility and public diplomacy in relation to public relations.

-- The Inland Sea web series, an award-winning documentary web series chronicling a ten-week odyssey in Australia, part of a creative PhD project.
+- The Inland Sea web series, an award-winning documentary web series chronicling a ten-week odyssey in Australia, which was part of a creative PhD project.

 - A Hidden Legacy, a creative PhD project that examines what the legacy of the Anzac legend is for the Turkish-Australian community – told through the eyes of an Australian-Turkish journalist – returning to Gallipoli for the centenary commemorations.